Skip to main content

 5. Review General Requirements for all NGC Horticulture/Botanical Arts Horticulture Top Exhibitor Awards.

-7. Discussion of growing & showing one Horticulture type and Collections and Displays with emphasis on exhibiting and judging.
-Local Flower Show School Committee to provide adequate number of specimens and three or more different Collections and three or more different Displays (flowering, foliage, succulents, arboreal, etc.) in consultation with the instructor.
-It is required that the plant topic be part of one Collection.
+7. Discussion of growing and showing one Plant Type and Collections with emphasis on exhibiting and judging and include an introduction on Displays.
+Local Flower Show School Committee to provide adequate number of specimens and three or more different Collections (flowering, foliage, succulents, arboreal, etc.) in consultation with the instructor.
+It is required that the Plant Type studied be part of one Collection.

-Written Point Exam: 2 hrs.
-Local Flower Show School Chairman to provide
+Written Point Score Exam: (2 hrs.)
+Local Flower Show School Chairman to provide:

 1. Review Design Schedule Writing: sections and classes